-I was so excited for the food in Chicago, I had a list a mile long of restaurants, grab and go spots and coffee shops.
+I was so excited for the food in Chicago.
+I had a long list of restaurants, grab and go spots and coffee shops.
 Of course I couldn’t make it to all the places on my list, but I went to some really incredible spots.
-Here’s my list of favorite restaurants, including the ones I think are most worth the hype.
+If you need some inspiration of where to eat in Chicago, here’s my list of favorite restaurants, including the ones I think are most worth the hype.

-First of all, it’s totally worth the hype.
+First of all, the Doughnut Vault is totally worth the hype.
 This tiny shop puts out some big doughnuts and people line up.
 I got there about 30 minutes before they opened and didn’t have to wait too long to get in.
 The line was around the block by the time I got out of the shop.
 I was happy to get there early.

 I asked the guy behind the counter when they normally sell out and he said around noon, however sometimes as early as 11.
 Most people in line in front of me ordered boxes of doughnuts so there is potential to run out of some of the flavors.